 Economic reports affecting market trading included the following:

-In the S&P 500, the financial, technology and utilities sectors led gains.
+In the S&P 500, energy and financial led gains.
 In the Dow Jones Industrial Average, the following stocks led gains:

 Other notable indexes